Cole Caruso founded the Community Resource Network of Florida, Inc. in 2009 when a similar organization had to close its doors.… Read More

-Cole M. Caruso, CEO
+Cole M. Caruso, Founder

 Cole Caruso founded the Community Resource Network of Florida, Inc. in 2009 when a similar organization had to close its doors because it was no longer able to provide for people who so desperately relied on the services they were receiving.
 Rather than see those people go unserved, Cole quickly developed CRN and poured his heart and soul into making it work for those who need it.